marktodman/race-pace/README.md

 ---
 ## FEATURES

-The app is designed to guide the user through the necessary steps to calculate their race pace to acheive their race goals.
+The app is designed to guide the user through the necessary steps to calculate their race pace to achieve their race goals.
 As the app is hosted in a terminal display, this has been centred on the page.
 A background image of runners provides context to the app.
-The RACE PACE title text (named 'speed' on [figlet.org](http://www.figlet.org/fontdb_example.cgi?font=speed.flf)) is coloured in white and green to ephamise that the app is designed for race pacing.
+The RACE PACE title text (named 'speed' on [figlet.org](http://www.figlet.org/fontdb_example.cgi?font=speed.flf)) is coloured in white and green to emphasise that the app is designed for race pacing.

 ![Screenshot of Race Pace start page.](assets/images/readme-images/race-pace-screenshot.png)